richardhand/aem-core-wcm-components/README.md

 To install everything the [released all package as released aggregate package](https://github.com/Adobe-Marketing-Cloud/aem-core-wcm-components/releases) can be installed via the AEM Package Manager.

-For more informations about the Package Manager please have a look at [How to Work With Packages](https://docs.adobe .com/docs/en/aem/6-2/administer/content/package-manager.html) documentation page.
+For more information about the Package Manager please have a look at [How to Work With Packages](https://docs.adobe .com/docs/en/aem/6-2/administer/content/package-manager.html) documentation page.

 ## Build